nalgeprathamesh/nalgeprathamesh/README.md

 ---

-## 🛠️ What I’m Working On

-I don't just learn concepts — I bring them to life with code:

-- 🧪 **Python Projects:** Games, tools, and automation scripts
-- 🤖 **AI Experiments:** Chatbots, voice assistants, and more
-- 📊 **Learning Logs:** Markdown notes and summaries for others to learn from too
-- 📦 Explore all of it in my [Projects Repository](https://github.com/nalgeprathamesh/projects)

----

 ## ✅ The Transparency Manifesto

 > **Transparency matters more than pretending to be perfect.**

-Every project folder includes a special file: `transparency.md`
+Every project folder includes a special file: transparency.md
 It clearly outlines how the code was created:

 - ✅ **Code written entirely by me**